lonnystrunk/573-HXLB/README.md

 # 573-HXLB

-To run the code on Patas, cond_submit D2.cmd.
+To run the code on Patas, type cond_submit D2.cmd